 Don’t lose the calcium you’re eating in plant foods, by doing things that decrease it!
 Keep your bones strong, with these habits:

 - Get some sun: Vitamin D is a big factor in absorbing calcium.

-- Exercise: Exercises that put weight and stress on your bones make them more dense.
+- Exercise: Exercises that put weight and stress on your bones make them denser.
 Running, jumping, dancing, climbing stairs, and weightlifting are all good weight-bearing, bone-building exercises.